FA looking into footage after Sheff Utd's Oli McBurnie accused of 'stamping' on fan during pitch invasion at Nottingham Forest

 It is not clear whether McBurnie connected with the supporter or not.

-The FA is aware of the footage involving McBurnie and are looking into it.
+The FA are aware of the footage involving McBurnie and are looking into it.

 Sky Sports News have verified from separate sources, including an eye-witness, that the Sheffield United player involved is McBurnie.